osmosis-labs/osmosis/x/superfluid/spec/README.md

 All of the below methods are found under the [Superfluid modules](https://github.com/osmosis-labs/osmosis/tree/main/x/superfluid).

 - The `SuperfluidDelegate` method stores your share of bonded liquidity pool tokens, with `validateLock` as a verifier for lockup time.
 - `GetSuperfluidOsmo` mints OSMO tokens each day for delegation as a representative of the value of your pool share.
 This amount is minted because the staking module at the moment requires staked tokens to be in OSMO.
 This amount is burned each day and re-minted to keep the representative amount of the value of your pool share accurate.
 The lockup duration is guaranteed from the underlying lockup module.
 - `GetExpectedDelegationAmount` iterates over each (denom, delegate) pair and checks for how much OSMO we have delegated.
 The difference from the current balance to what is expected is burned / minted to match with the expected.
 - A `messageServer` method executes the Superfluid delegate message.
-- `syntheticLockup` is used to index bond holders and tracking their addresses for reward distribution or potentially slashing purposes.
+- `syntheticLockup` is used to index bond holders and track their addresses for reward distribution or potentially slashing purposes.
 These track whether if your Superfluid stake is currently bonding or unbonding.
 - An `IntermediaryAccount` is mostly used for the actual reward distribution or slashing events, and are responsible for establishing the connection between each superfluid staked lock and their delegation to the validator.
 These work by transferring the superfluid OSMO to their respective delegators.
 Rewards are linearly scaled based on how much you have locked for a given (validator, denom) pair.
 Rewards are first moved to the incentive gauges, then distributed from the gauges.
 In this way, we're using the existing gauge reward system for paying out superfluid staking rewards and tracking the amount you have superfluidly staked using the lockup module.
 - Rewards are distributed per epoch, which is currently a day. `abci.go` checks whether or not the current block is at the beginning of the epoch using `BeginBlock`.
 - Superfluid staking will continue to expand to other Osmosis pools based on governance proposals and vote turnouts.